‘The Bachelorette’ Fans React To Throwback Photo Of Trista Sutter’s Non-Diverse Suitors & Their Bad Suits

 Fans of The Bachelorette are reacting to a throwback photo from original star Trista Rehn Sutter’s season 17 years ago.

-After ABC posted a photo of the cast from the first female-led season of the long-running dating show, fans agreed that casting — and men’s fashion — has come a long way since 2003.

-Ahead of The Bachelor — Greatest Seasons Ever! recap of Trista’s season, the official Bachelorette Instagram page shared a photo of the reality star surrounded by her two dozen suitors back in the day, including her future husband Ryan Sutter.
-There was only one Black man in the photo and one Asian man.
+Ahead of The Bachelor — Greatest Seasons Ever! recap of Trista’s season, the official Bachelorette Instagram page shared a photo of the reality star surrounded by her two dozen suitors back in the day, including her future husband Ryan Sutter. were quick to agree that casting — and men’s fashion — has come a long way since 2003, but they also noticed that there was only one Black man and one Asian man in the cast.

-In the group photo from Trista’s season, the mostly white cast was especially noticeable, so it’s no surprise that several followers commented on the lack of diversity in the inaugural season of the ABC dating show.
+The mostly white cast was especially noticeable, so it’s no surprise that several followers commented on the lack of diversity in the inaugural season of the popular dating show.

 “Y’all really only casted one Black man?” one follower wrote of Trista’s season.